CAVASOL/aiffel_quest/ML_node/README.md

 ### 6. Supervised learning - Regression

 Practice regression machine learning models.
 Compare with a model that applies regulation to linear regression
-and automatically search for hyperparameters to apply to the xgboost model
+and automatically search for hyperparameters to apply to the xgboost model.

+### 7. Unsupervised Learning

+PCA, a representative method of dimensionality reduction, and various PCA methods. k-means clustering, a non-hierarchical cluster analysis, and dendlegram, a hierarchical cluster analysis.

+### 8. NLP, Natural language processing

+Adapting machine learning based on unstructured data, i.e. natural language.